alisezer/flask-template/README.md

 ### Todo and Improvements

 1. Add tests
-2. Add a create a story button on the main page
+2. Add a create a story button on the main page :white_check_mark:
+3. Add toast after form submission.